Insculpo/Sandbox_Galaxy/Stellar_Abyss_Setting_Bible/3_Civilizations/Histories/Prospect_Grand_History.md

 The Dominion was known to have experimented with mind control, but in practice this mind control was already undermined.
 The control the dominion had was always shaky, innovations happened outside the control of the Dominion regularly.
 They were at best, to many worlds an empire that rapidly degraded into a mafia which terrorized millions of worlds demanding submission to Dozin's cosmic order and their own power.
 Be it worlds they had brought into their empire that were not of Jiwar or alien societies entirely.
 Be it the colonists who grew sick of the orthodoxy or those who despised it from the start.

-**Part Six: The Interstellar Jungle- Early Void Ecologies of the Dominion**
+**Part Nine: The Interstellar Jungle- Early Void Ecologies of the Dominion**

 While the Dominion made foundations, those foundations sprouted a forest instead of the great tree they wanted.
 Still, for all the evil of the dominion they proved to have some values.
 One was they didn't ever want to kill off other species.
 The mass acts of slaughter were often selective and they had claimed Dozin did care for all intelligent life despite all the different places such life had in the greater body of Dozin itself.